graphand/dynamic-deno-server/README.md

   - `-v /opt/functions:/opt/functions`: Mount the host directory `/opt/functions` into the container at `/opt/functions` (this is the watched directory).
   - `-v /opt/logs:/opt/logs`: Mount the host directory `/opt/logs` into the container at `/opt/logs` to access logs.
   - `-e ENABLE_LOGS=true`: Set the environment variable `ENABLE_LOGS` to `true` to enable logging.
+  - `-e SERVER_ENVIRONMENT='{"KEY1":"value1","KEY2":"value2"}'`: Set the environment variable `SERVER_ENVIRONMENT` to a stringified JSON object containing key-value pairs of environment variables you wish to make available to your subdirectory servers.
   - `--privileged`: Allow the container to use advanced Linux features like network namespaces.

 ### 3. Create a Subdirectory Server 📁